-The closed, contained, land-based production systems proposed for the grow-out of AquAdvantage Salmon are less susceptible, though not immune, to the same disease-related pressures because this type of culture system is isolated from the environment.
-Further, stocking closed systems with disease-free eggs results in a much higher degree of biosecurity and protection from disease.
+Further, stocking RAS facilities with disease free eggs results in a much higher degree of biosecurity and protection from disease.
 We expect that production and economic losses due to disease will be significantly less in the closed, land-based culture systems proposed for the production of AquAdvantage Salmon, because of greater control over environmental conditions and superior biosecurity than in traditional Atlantic salmon production systems.